 mysqldirectory corresponds to the

-mysqlsystem database, which contains information required by the MySQL server as it runs.
+mysqlsystem schema, which contains information required by the MySQL server as it runs.
 This database contains data dictionary tables and system tables.
-See Section 5.3, “The mysql System Database”.
+See Section 5.3, “The mysql System Schema”.

 sysdirectory corresponds to the